c439684252/FunAlgorithmsWithScala/README.md

 # FunAlgorithmsWithScala
-Basic algorithms written in Scala.
+Learn algorithms and data structure in Scala.
+Any feedbacks and requests will be warmly welcomed.